dfelinto/blender-manual/manual/sculpt_paint/sculpting/tools/cloth.rst

 Persistent
    Allows the cloth brush to not accumulate deformation after each stroke.
-   This is convenient to always simulate the based on the same initial shape, but applying different forces to it.
+   This is convenient to always simulate the cloth based on the same initial shape, but applying different forces to it.

    When disabled, deformations accumulate after each stroke.